15 Ways to Teach and Learn with Sticky Notes

 • Annotate while Deconstructing Text

 My colleague Megan Kelly had her students read argument writing exemplars before crafting their own.
-While comparing and contrasting pieces, students noted good argument elements and added them to the class board during a whole group discussion.
+While comparing and contrasting pieces, students noted good argument elements on stickies and added them to the class board during a whole group discussion.

 • Thinkmark Reading Response